chenicetaylor5/chenicetaylor5/README.md

 ### 🫧 Hi, I'm Chenice 🫧
+💫 About me 💫
+- I'm a first-year Computer Science student at Georgia State University.
+- I'm proficient in Python and familiar with Java and Javascript.
+- I love learning new skills!
 <!--
 **chenicetaylor5/chenicetaylor5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.